MagicPhase/AutoInflate/README.md

 * HELP - An on-screen description of the various items.

 * SAVE - This function will save the current entered pressures and times within for future use if powered off.

+## _**STEP 4.2**_

+This section is to provide a brief description of the menu system in code.
+This may be helpful if you wish to add/modify the menus.

+It's important to remember this menu system is based on a one-button interface with the encoder.
+The code keeps track of the current page and element number based on the encoder value and whether the button was pressed on a specific element.
+The "main" and "sub-config" selection pages have specific/special action functions that are different from the individual sub-config pages which are more generalized.